nehamehta2110/nehamehta2110/README.md

 - 🌱 I’m currently learning NLP, ML, data structures and algorithms.
 - 💬 Machine Learning enthusiast, programmer and a passionate learner with keen interest in development and solving real life problems, who's always willing to learn and work across technologies and domains.
 Ask me about collaborating and open source projects on python programming and data science.

-- ✨ I have worked on projects such as Sentiment Analysis of Fortune 500 brand, Automobile Website Scraping and Prediction, Medical report categorization, Name to Community prediction, Dynamic Typing Tutor.
+- ✨ I have worked on projects such as Sentiment Analysis of Fortune 500 brand, Automobile Website Scraping and Prediction, Medical report categorization, Name to Community prediction, Dynamic Typing Tutor and have an internship experience as SDE and ML intern at Innovative Tech Lab

 - 📫 How to reach me: Email me at nainamehta2110@gmail.com, I am always looking for opportunities enabling me to learn exciting technologies to boost my passion for programming.